 Possibly Effective for

 - High cholesterol.
 Drinking sweet orange juice seems to help improve cholesterol levels.
 In large amounts (750 mL, or about three 8-oz glasses, per day for four weeks), sweet orange juice seems to increase "good" high-density lipoprotein and reduce the ratio of "bad" low-density lipoprotein (LDL) to HDL cholesterol in people with high cholesterol.

-- Preventing stroke.
+- Stroke.
 Drinking sweet orange juice seems to help lower the risk of stroke.
 The U.S. Food and Drug Administration (FDA) allows makers of sweet orange products that provide at least 350 mg of potassium per serving and are low in sodium, saturated fat, and cholesterol to make label claims that their product might reduce the risk of stroke.

 Possibly Ineffective for

 - Prostate cancer.
 Higher dietary intake of sweet orange juice is not linked with a decreased risk of prostate cancer.